 Swiss-style whole-bean bars grind per cup and stay on weekly or biweekly service tuned to measured usage.
 Cup-based billing ties spend to pours instead of per-seat pantry lines that break when adoption looks like a surprise, not a mistake.

-Oat-forward research culture and client suites on the same portfolio
+Oat-forward research culture and client suites

 Triangle hiring competes with markets where café-quality coffee is baseline.
 Oat and dairy splits show up unevenly: sustainability messaging on research floors, whole milk for client hospitality on corporate wings.
 Dial taps during week one so week two reflects honest cup counts.